cwchilvers/CPSC-242-Project/README.md

 This project was developed for my Introduction to Game Industry class (CPSC-242) at Chapman University.
 The goal of the project was to create a simple 3D game using the Unity game engine and use Blender to create the models and textures.
 I decided to create a simple 3D platformer game where the player controls a pill with limited maneuverability.
 The player must navigate the level and reach the end to win.
 Models, user interface, and music were created by myself.

 ## Installation
-1. Go to [Releases](https://github.com/cwchilvers/Poppin-Pills/releases) and download the `Poppin' Pills.zip` file.
+1. Go to [Releases](https://github.com/cwchilvers/Poppin-Pills/releases) and download the `Poppin.Pills.zip` file.
 2. Extract the contents of the zip file.
 3. Run the `Poppin' Pills.exe` file.